aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/README.md

 It’s still possible that your teams might provision software products not governed by these two options, which means you could receive an unwanted surprise in the next audit.

 In this blog post, we show you how to build a solution that discovers and tracks your Microsoft SQL Server instances.
 You can enhance this approach to target other commercial software such as Oracle, SAP, or IBM.
-Although this solution was developed for Amazon Elastic Compute Cloud (Amazon EC2) instances in single account in a single AWS Region, you can easily expand it to work across multiple regions and accounts within an AWS organization.

 # Solution overview